From the performance "Oprheus" / photo credit: Stefan N. Shterev

-Graduated from National Academy for Theatre and Film Arts "Kr.
-Sarafov" (NATFA) in 1984, in the class of Prof. Grisha Ostrovski.
-She made her debut with the role of Clarice in "The Love of Three Oranges" by Carlo Gozzi at the Lovech Drama Theater.
-She worked at the Lovech Drama Theater, the Aleko Konstantinov State Satirical Theater and Theatre-Laboratory Sfumato.
+Graduated from the Higher Institute of Theatre Arts "Kr.
+Sarafov" in 1984, in the class of Prof. Grisha Ostrovski.
+She made her debut with the role of Clarice in "The Love of Three Oranges" by Carlo Gozzi at the Lovech Drama Theatre.
+She worked at the Lovech Drama Theatre, the Aleko Konstantinov State Satirical Theatre, and Theatre-Laboratory Sfumato.

-Among the captivating roles in her repertoire, notable portrayals include Arkadina in Anton Chekhov's "The Seagull", Masha in "Three Sisters" by A.P.
-Chekhov, Sophrona in Yordan Radichkov's "Crazy Grass", Jocasta in Heiner Müller's "Tiresias the Blind", Nyagulitsa in Yordan Yovkov's "The Sin of the Kutsar", Death in "The Fall of Icarus" at Theatre-Laboratory Sfumato and Eve in "Autumn Sonata" by Ingmar Bergman in Theater 199.
+Among her most remarkable roles are Arkadina in Anton Chekhov's "The Seagull", Masha in "Three Sisters" by A.P.
+Chekhov, Sophrona in Yordan Radichkov's "Crazy Grass", Jocasta in Heiner Müller's "Tiresias the Blind", Nyagulitsa in Yordan Yovkov's "The Sin of the Kutsar", Death in "The Fall of Icarus" at Theatre-Laboratory Sfumato and Eve in "Autumn Sonata" by Ingmar Bergman in Theatre 199.

 Notably, her outstanding talent has earned her recognition with prestigious awards, including:

-ICARUS'2006 for the supporting role of Poncia in "The House of Bernarda Alba".
+ICARUS Award 2006 for the supporting role of Poncia in "The House of Bernarda Alba"

-ASKEER'94 for the supporting role of Sophrona in "Crazy Grass".
+ASKEER Award 1994 for the supporting role of Sophrona in "Crazy Grass"

-ASKEER'2016 for her compelling portrayal of Solange in "The Maids".
+ASKEER Award 2016 for her compelling portrayal of Solange in "The Maids"

-During this season, on the stage of the Ivan Vazov National Theatre, you can watch Joreta Nikolova in the following performances: "An Ideal Husband", "Caligula", "Vazov’s People" and "Orpheus".
+During this season, on the stage of the Ivan Vazov National Theatre, you can watch Joreta Nikolova in the following performances: "Moby Dick", "An Ideal Husband", "Caligula", "Vazov’s People" and "Orpheus".